ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 For some it may also be preferable to go the traditional route of purchasing the certificate from a Certificate Authority (CA) and uploading it to the server.
 Common SSL CA's are [Verisign](https://www.verisign.com/), [Thawte](https://www.thawte.com/), and [RapidSSL](https://www.rapidssl.com/).

+When implementing SSL on your server, Mozilla provides an [SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/).
+This easily outputs the configuration needed for popular servers such as Apache, Nginx, and Lighttpd with a variety of SSL certificate types.

+## Other Considerations

+Once you have implemented HTTPS...

+- Prevent mixed content
+- Relative URLs
+- Redirect HTTP to HTTPS
+- Turn on Strict Transport Security and secure cookies

 ## Conclusion

 Whatever the method you choose to implement HTTPS for your sites, you are taking important steps to improve the security and privacy of your users.